NatalieKilhamn/3d6constitution/docs/corpus/5_combat.md

 The specific effect of driving one's foe back was used extensively in the fight against the giant pelicans in the [Sky-Blind Spire](http://blog.trilemma.com/2016/04/the-sky-blind-spire.html).
 One extra success let the character drive a pelican slightly backwards; two successes were required to drive them out a window.
 Once outside, only one pelican could attack in through the window, forcing another to hover behind it without acting, while two humans could attack the one sticking its head in.

-In the Overgrown Cathedral, a dire monkey was fighting Scout and Anka attacked, scoring an extra success.
+In the Overgrown Cathedral, a dire monkey was fighting Scout and Anka attacked it, scoring an extra success.
 This drove the monkey back just enough that Anka could position themselves between the monkey and Scout—the monkey would have had to maneauver somehow to keep attacking Scout.
 </details><br/>

 5.20 Four extra degrees of success on an attack roll (i.e. beating the AC by 20) can be used to score a direct hit, bypassing the opponents hit points.